arangodb/arangodb/Documentation/Manual/Upgrading.md

 _arango-upgrade_ needs exclusive access to the database, so it cannot be executed while an instance of _arangod_ is currently running.

+If ArangoDB normaly runs with a lower privileged UID than _arango-upgrade_ requires the option `--uid username` to upgrade the database:

+    > bin/arango-upgrade --database.directory /tmp/voctest --uid arangodb

 Server startup options changes
 ------------------------------